Hi Natallia. So why is hosting such an important decision for Forex brokers?

 Typically, the discount wholesaler of bandwidth can lease a 1Gbp line and sell 50Mbps of line to fifty, not twenty end users knowing that they won’t all be using their allocated bandwidth at the same time.
 If they all do, then the peak usage hits 2.5Gbp and multiple packets will be dropped.
 In fact, often by the time the bandwidth gets to the users it has already been resold two to three layers down.
 This is why a 5Mbp home DSL or 20Mbps home Cable Internet are nothing when compared to a commercially leased line.

-When you surf the web, download a big file or watch video online, your 20Mbps line might drop 25% of the packets and retransmit without your noticing but in reality you don’t need those to be real-time.
+When you surf the web, download a big file, watch video online or work tool SodaPDF software , your 20Mbps line might drop 25% of the packets and retransmit without your noticing but in reality you don’t need those to be real-time.
 Trading is a completely different story; every drop creates a delay.
 On Fortex’s internet lines and cross-connect, you can run 20,000 pings and not drop a packet but for many of those other internet services, you will see a 5% 10% or, sometimes, a 20% drop and this will ultimately result in massive trading disruption.

 What extra services do you get by working with hosting providers that understand the FX business?